1979 Notre Dame Fighting Irish football team

-The 1979 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1979 NCAA Division I-A football season.
-The Irish finished unranked in both major polls for the first time since 1963.
+The 1979 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1979 NCAA Division I-A football season.
+In their fifth year under head coach Dan Devine, the Irish compiled a 7–4 record, outscored opponents by a total of 243 to 197, and were unranked in both the AP poll and UPI polls for the first time since 1963.